freddyblockchain/Elemental-Brawl-Online/README.md

 3. **Server Verification**:
     - The server verifies that the player correctly signed the UUID it sent.
-    - This ensures the player owns the account they claim to have, streamlining the server's job to simply verifying the signature.
+    - This ensures the player owns the account they claim to have, simplifying the server's job to simply verifying the signature.

 4. **Replay Attack Mitigation**:
     - The risk of replay attacks is minimal because players must sign the most recent UUIDs.